-CIN is a project of the California Health Care Foundation and managed by Healthforce Center at UCSF, which creates a collective force for health, equity, and action.
+CIN is a project of the California Health Care Foundation and managed by Healthforce Center at UCSF.

-CIN accelerates the spread of health care improvement innovations through:
+CIN accelerates the spread of health improvement innovations through:

 - Connection: Meetings and other opportunities to build and strengthen connections among partners and members to increase improvement capacity.